Flo2410/moodle-ws-cli/README.md

 ## How to use

-1. Download the current release for your OS from the [Release page](https://github.com/Flo2410/moodle-ws-cli/releases).
+1. Download the latest release for your OS from the [Release page](https://github.com/Flo2410/moodle-ws-cli/releases/latest).
 2. Run the tool from the terminal with

     ```bash